tomjoht/tomjoht.github.io/_restapicourse/docapis_aerisweather_example.md

 ---
-title: Aeris Weather Example
+title: 'Aeris Weather Example: Get wind speed and use as conditional value'
 permalink: /docapis_aerisweather_example/
 keywords:
 course: "Documenting REST APIs"
-weight:
+weight: 4.3
 type: notes_docapis
 ---
 {% include notes.html %}

+## The challenge
+{{activity}}
+Use the Aeris Weather API to get the wind speed (MPH) for a specific place (your choice).

 ## The Aeris Weather API
 Since you've been working with the weather API on Mashape, it's probably a good idea to compare this simple weather API with a more robust one.
-Check out the [Aeris Weather API here](http://www.aerisweather.com/).
+Check out the [Aeris Weather API here](http://www.aerisweather.com/support/docs/api/).
 This is one of the most interesting, well-documented and powerful APIs I've encountered.

 In this example, you'll get the wind in MPH and then set an answer to display on the page based on some conditional logic.